dansiviter/scd-example/README.md

-# Slowly Changing Dimension (SDC) Example #
+# Slowly Changing Dimension (SCD) Example #

-This example shows using a very simplistic SDC Type 2 persistence using JPA.
+This example shows using a very simplistic SCD Type 2 persistence using JPA.
 This demonstrates:
 * Latest Person by name,
 * Person by name at a point-in-time (instant),
 * Person audit trail,